eliotstock/host/STAKING.md

         1. `./validator_keys/deposit_data-*.json`
         1. `./validator_keys/keystore-m_12381_3600_0_0_0-1663727039.json`
     1. Remember this mnemonic can be used to regenerate both the signing key and the withdrawal key for later after Shanghai, although you'll get a slightly different keystore file if you do, even if you use the same password.
-1. Import the deposit keystore into the validator:
+    1. Import only the first of the two keystores into the validator:
-    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet account validator import --directory /data/validator_keys` and enter the password for the deposit keystore (ie. NOT the validator keystore)
+        1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet account validator import --keystore /data/validator_keys/keystore-m_12381_3600_0_0_0-*.json` and enter the password for the keystore.
     1. Back the keystore up onto a USB drive
         1. First format the drive:
             1. `lsblk`, plug the drive in, 'lsblk' again to spot the name of the device.
 Might be `/dev/sda`.
             1. Unmount any paritions if they're mounted: `sudo umount /dev/sda1`, `sudo umount /dev/sda2`.
             1. Make a new partition table: `sudo fdisk /dev/sda`, `o`, `n`, `p`, `1`, default, default, `w`
             1. Format the new partition: `sudo mkfs.vfat -F 32 -n 'keys' /dev/sda1`
             1. Eject: `sudo eject /dev/sda`
             1. Reinsert the drive
             1. `sudo mkdir /media/usb`
             1. `sudo mount -t vfat /dev/sdb1 /media/usb`
         1. `sudo cp -r /data/validator_keys /media/usb`
         1. `sudo eject /media/usb`
+1. On the machine where you have MetaMask and your Ledger:
     1. Run through the checklist at https://launchpad.ethereum.org/en/checklist and make sure everything tickety-boo.
+    1. Get to https://launchpad.ethereum.org/en/upload-deposit-data where you upload your deposit data.
+    1. Plug in the USB drive and mount it.

 1. Carry on with the staking process from https://launchpad.ethereum.org/en/generate-keys.

 ## On server restart